MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/1 - using docker/Docker_based_CI_infrastructure.md

 - write down the secret of the container for first manual configuration
 - connect to jenkins on [http://localhost:8080](http://localhost:8080)
-- Create an admin account and note password, admin/Jenkins12
+- Create an admin account and note password

 ### Required manual installation